TowerData/SDKs/python/README.md

 | This method queries TowerData's API with the specified email.
 | If the hash_email option is set, then the email will be hashed before it's sent to TowerData.
-| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which RapLeaf has data.
+| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which TowerData has data.

 | **query_by_md5(self, md5_email)**
 | **query_by_sha1(self, sha1_email**

 | These methods query TowerData's API with the specified email hashes (either MD5 or SHA1, respectively).
-| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which RapLeaf has data.
+| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which TowerData has data.

 **query_by_nap(self, first, last, street, city, state, email = None)**

 | This method queries TowerData's API with a name and postal address: first name, last name, street, city, and state acronym (i.e., the state's 2-character postal code).
 | Though not necessary, adding an e-mail increases hit rate.
-| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which RapLeaf has data.
+| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which TowerData has data.

 **query_by_naz(self, first, last, zip4, email = None)**

 | This method queries TowerData's API with a name and ZIP+4 code.
 The ZIP+4 is a string with a 5-digit ZIP code and 4-digit extension separated by a dash.
 | Though not necessary, adding an e-mail increases hit rate.
-| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which RapLeaf has data.
+| If the show_available option is set, then the string "Data Available" will be returned for those fields which the API account is not subscribed but for which TowerData has data.

 Contributing